CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 Some qualifications:

-- People use different terms in different ways.
-Ask questions to understand their view, not just the term.
-- I apologize if categories aren't helpful to you; they are to me
+- There are more approaches than these
+- There are variations within each approach
+- Terms change meaning over time and person-to-person
-- You don't have to personally always do only one of these.
+- You don't have to always do only one of these.
 You can think of them as disciplines that apply for certain systems or parts of your code.
+- But categories are still helpful for understanding differences and alternatives

 # Regression testing